Electron100/butane/docs/getting-started.md

 ## Read

 Ok, that's great, we put some data in the database, but at some point we're going to want to get it back to display it.
 The most ergonomic and type-safe way to construct Butane queries is to use the `query!` macro.
-To find all published posts, we'd write
+To find all published posts, we'd write:

 ``` rust
 query!(Post, published == true)